Acsa: Population

 Most of Acsa's population is Slovakian.

 Communications

 Route 2108 serves the village by road from Aszód and Balassagyarmat.

 Stopping trains of the Hungarian State Railways serve the village on line 78 (Aszód–Balassagyarmat–Ipolytarnóc).
 Acsa and Erdőkürt share a station ("Acsa-Erdőkürt"), between Püspökhatvan and Galgaguta.

+Name

+The village's name comes from the old Hungarian personal name Acsa.
+The personal name may originate from the Turkic ača, meaning "kindred".
+It was recorded as Acha in 1341.